MarufHasan24/mathlib/README.md

 ## Stay Informed

-For a detailed version history and updates, refer to the [History](https://marufhasan24.github.io/mathlib_wiki2/index.html#changeLog) section.
+For a detailed version history and updates, refer to the [npm History](https://www.npmjs.com/package/mathlib-n?activeTab=versions) section.

 ## Keywords